skip-pay/django-is-core/docs/installation.rst

 Using Pip
 ---------

-Django is core is not currently inside *PyPE* but in the future you will be able to use:
+Django IS Core is available on PyPI:

 .. code-block:: console

-    $ pip install django-is-core
+    $ pip install skip-django-is-core

-Because *django-is-core* is rapidly evolving framework the best way how to install it is use source from github
+Alternatively, you can install directly from GitHub:

 .. code-block:: console